Google slaps blocks on some Linux web browsers

 It may seem that the big names of tech are eager to embrace -- and to be seen embracing -- Linux, but Google is being a little selective.

 Users of the Konqueror, Falkon and Qutebrowser web browsers for Linux-based operating systems have reported that they are unable to log into Google services.
-What's strange is that not all users of these browsers are affected, but many people are seeing a warning
+What's strange is that not all users of these browsers are affected, but many people are seeing a warning when they try to use them.

 See also: